johnmackintosh/rockthemes/.github/CONTRIBUTING.md

 ## Submitting a palette

+If you want to suggest a palette, please start a new discussion first.
+I want to keep the number of palettes reasonably manageable, so it might need to be a case of one in, one out.

+It would be good if you could link to the cover or already have a draft 4 and 10 colour palette so we can see how the palettes look.

+Metal albums tend to go heavy on black, red and white colour scales which don't really appeal, so try to avoid those.

-If you want to suggest a palette, please file an issue with the artist, album title and a link to the album cover.
+If all is good, then file an issue with the artist, album title and a link to the album cover.

 ### Pull request process